Caddickbrown/SApps/README.md

 It can be configured by editing the variables at the start of the Javascript Section, and will expand to however many fields you require.

 It is designed to be completely self-reliant and customisable.
-It does not require any external libraries or frameworks.
-It is also designed to be as lightweight as possible.
+The app is designed to be as lightweight as possible.

 It currently only supports number fields, but I will be adding more field types in the future.

+## Background
+I wanted a quick way to create a simple HTML form that could be exported to CSV.
+I couldn't find anything that fit my needs, so I made my own.

+## Usage
+1. Download the latest release.
+2. Configure the form in the HTML in your text-editor of choice.
+3. Open `WT_vx.x.html` in your browser of choice.
+4. Fill out the form.
+5. Click the export button.
+6. Enjoy your exported file!

-## v1.0 Functionality
+## Features
+- Customisable Field Names
-- [x] Customisable number of fields from internal JS
+- Customisable number of fields from internal JS
-- [x] Customisable Theme from internal CSS
+- Customisable Theme from internal CSS
-- [x] Export to CSV
+- Export to CSV
+- Customisable Exported file name
+- Customisable App Name

 ## Configuration
 To configure the form, edit the variables at the start of the Javascript section.